 Weight: 1.236 kg.

-In his work "Des Sables et des Épées - Troupes à cheval de Louis XIV à l'Empire - tome I", pages 50 and 51, figure 24, Michel Pétard provides the following analysis of this model:
+In his work "Des Sables et des Épées - Troupes à cheval de Louis XIV à l'Empire - tome I," on pages 50 and 51, Figure 24, Michel Pétard makes the following analysis of this model:

 "Although no regulatory text has come down to us, it is certain that this is indeed a model since the rare known specimens are rigorously identical.
-This sumptuous combat saber is from the generation that appeared in 1730 but it stands out with its gilt brass hilt and its relief decoration of high aesthetic value blending the fleur-de-lis, martial trophies, and vegetal elements harmoniously."
+This sumptuous combat saber is of the generation that appeared in 1730 but it stands out with its gilded brass hilt and its relief decoration of high aesthetic quality combining the fleur-de-lis, martial trophies, and plant elements with happiness."

-Good state of preservation, the brass parts have lost their gilding, minor damage at the top of one of the branches, blade with oxidation typical for that period.
+Good condition, the brass parts have lost their gilding, minor damage at the top of one of the branches, blade with oxidation typical for this era.

 France.